jrpool/contacts-snapshot-starter/README.md

 ### Implementation Summary

 The required end-to-end and integration tests were implemented with the `mocha` and `chai` libraries.
-The UI tests were implemented with the `selenium-webdriver` library.
+The UI tests were implemented with the `selenium-webdriver` library, on the basis of its [JavaScript API documentation][swd].

 Experiments with using `zombie` as a UI testing library were conducted, and incomplete and erroneous code for these is present in the “test” directory, for inspection and further development if desired.